-Five Talents International offers a hand up to thousands in Africa, Asia, and Latin America through micro-financing, credit programs, business training, and education.
-A faith-based organization with offices in Vienna, Virginia and in London, England, it relies on the Anglican network to reach very poor communities and people of all faiths.
-The loans are small by US standards: at $10 to $300 they are the kinds of loans that banks cannot afford to make, especially when there is no collateral.
-And the businesses are simple: sewing, soap making, automobile repair, brickmaking, and farming.
-About 76% are headed by women.
+Five Talents International offers a hand up to thousands in Africa, Asia, and Latin America through micro-enterprise development and business skills training.
+A faith-based organization that serves people of all faiths, Five Talents targets underserved communities in which people are unable to get traditional loans or access other banking services.
+The average loan size is $56 – quite small by US standards – and the businesses that the loans help to start are simple: sewing, soap making, automobile repair, brick-making, and farming.
+About 76% are headed by women, whose participation in the program means they can pay for things like school fees and emergency medicine.
 Week-long sessions on business planning, marketing, and accounting can attract hundreds, many of whom walk 5-6 hours a day to get there.
-Last year, Five Talents financed nearly 30,000 microloans benefiting more than 54,000 entrepreneurs and their families.
-On average, each $200 loan creates one job; each job supports six people; each loan repaid with interest is loaned again.
-FTI takes seriously the belief that treasure is meant to be multiplied.
-You can confirm that belief.
+Last year, Five Talents financed nearly 30,000 microloans benefiting more than 78,000 entrepreneurs and their families.
+On average, each loan creates one job; each job supports six people; each loan repaid with interest is loaned again.
+After all, treasure is meant to be multiplied.

 Where They Operate: VA-Fairfax County; Internationally; India; Peru; South Sudan; Uganda; Kenya; Indonesia; Philippines; Tanzania; Bolivia; Myanmar; Burundi; Sudan

 Ethnic Groups Served: Multicultural, 100%

 Population(s) Served: Disabled; HIV/AIDs; Low- to Moderate-Income; Women/Girls

 Catalogue charities range in size from $100,000 to

 - The current budget for Five Talents International is: $500k to $1 million